 When used effectively, phone-interviews bring all the benefits of trimming down that pile of CV’s into the final few for shortlisting without the expense of bringing candidates in from all over and organising the resources to accommodate interviews and candidates.
 However, they also bring considerable risks of missing out on great candidates when run ineffectively, and with over 50% of our communications attributed to non-verbal body language, how can you make the most from the efficiencies without losing the interviews effectiveness?

-Here are 4 pointers for making the most from conducting selection interviews by phone, based on hundreds of phone interviews conducted by us, and including bringing Skype technology into the mix:
+Here are 4 pointers for making the most from conducting selection interviews by phone, based on hundreds of phone interviews conducted by us, and including the use of Skype or video conferencing technology into the mix:

 1. Organising the Phone Interview